 BUS 0857.
-Beginning Computer Familiarization Units: 0
+Beginning Computer Familiarization

-Formerly known as IT 820 Advisory: Completion of BUS 856 with grade of "Pass"
+Advisory: Completion of BUS 856 with grade of "Pass"

 This introductory course develops basic computer skills needed for college-level courses, workplace productivity, and personal enrichment.
 It provides the individuals who are new to computing or who have very little computing experiences with slower paced, general, non-technical information as well as in-class hands-on instruction reinforcement.
 This course introduces use of common computer terminology and concepts, file management, electronic mail, online course management system, and internet. (pass/no pass grading) (noncredit)